eunsongkoh/words.io/README.md

-## ABOUT
+## About
-words.io is a full stack application that allows a user to save words into a database.
+Words.io is a full-stack application designed as a present for a family member.
-The user has the option to add randomly generated words with a definition as well as to search up words.
+The platform provides features such as:
+- adding randomly generated words along with their definitions
+- enables users to search for specific words to practice english comprehension and learning.

 ## Tech Stack
 - Next.js